Bangkok Layover Tour Guide- No-Extra-Cost Mini Layover in Thailand!

 - When you take your first flight make sure you check in all the way through to your final destination, and ask them to load your bags automatically during your layover- saving heaps of time.
 If your hand luggage is heavy, stop at the Left Luggage at Bangkok Airport and leave it for 100 Baht at level 2 Arrivals.
 They don’t accept valuables such as laptops, iPads and cameras, though, frustratingly.

-After finding on Skyscanner that a break of 6 or more hours cost NO MORE than a shorter layover, I couldn’t resist the chance to see a slice of Thailand!
+After finding on Skyscanner that an 8 hour layover in Bangkok cost NO MORE than a shorter layover, I couldn’t resist the chance to see a slice of Thailand!

 Let me know below, what did you do on your last long/ short layover between flights?
 Has this Bangkok layover tour guide been useful for you?
 Be sure to pin this itinerary so you know exactly what to do in Bangkok next time your flight touches down.